Ready to know more about San Diego?

 I Tried It: Custom Floré Probiotics to Heal My Gut

-Could bespoke supplements from San Diego company Sun Genomics banish my chronic stomach issues?
+Could bespoke supplements from San Diego company Floré banish my chronic gut issues?

 I just wanted clear skin, a face that looked like glass or a donut or whatever people are calling smooth, unblemished complexions nowadays.
 I didn’t expect it to kind of ruin my life.

 I’d struggled with breakouts since middle school.
 One thing that didn’t plague me, though?
 Stomach problems.
-Spicy food, fried snacks, ice cream, raw veggies… I could scarf it all without complaint.
-So, two years ago, when a dermatologist recommended long-term antibiotics to banish my acne, I didn’t even think about the potential impact of systematically razing all my gut flora
+I could scarf any food without complaint.
+So, a few years ago, when a dermatologist recommended a multi-month course of antibiotics for acne, I didn’t even think about the potential impact of systematically razing all my gut flora.

 I started to resign myself to the idea that I might be dealing with gut problems for the rest of my life.
-Then I heard about Floré.
+Then I heard about San Diego–based supplement company Floré.

 Custom Probiotics Floré supplement from San Diego company Sun Genomics featuring a stool sample kit for determining gut health

-My Floré formula would aim to bring my microbiome into better alignment and put a stop to my frustrating symptoms.
-The probiotics included, Jain explains, are intended to “trigger the growth of good organisms.
+My formula arrived about six weeks after Floré received my test kit.
+The customized blend contained both probiotics and prebiotics—the latter, Jain explains, are intended to “trigger the growth of good organisms.
 The prebiotics are the food for those microbes.”

 Custom Probiotics Floré supplement from San Diego company Sun Genomics featuring supplemental pills for gut health

-A new formulation based on my retest returned me to what I consider my new baseline: stomachaches are rare, but bloating and other annoying but painless symptoms still occur at least a few times a week.
+Sure enough, an updated blend based on my retest returned me to what I consider my new baseline: Stomachaches are rare, but bloating and other annoying yet painless symptoms still occur at least a few times a week, which the Floré team might be able to address with future tweaks.

 By Amelia Rodriguez